usnews/brightspot-cms/editorial.md

 **Create**

 Found in the Search tool, you have the ability to create new content from anywhere within Brightspot using the create drop-down.
-Choose from the list of existing objects.
+Choose from the list of existing objects or start typing to narrow the results.

+### Dashboard

+Logging into Brightspot brings a user directly to their dashboard, which contains several widgets, providing quick access to content and publishing workflows.

 **Site Map**

 The Site Map is a hierarchical view of your website content, showing the structure for the entire site.
 It is used to either find specific content, or to get a better understanding of the various items within each section.
+You can also filter a directory to show a particular object type within it.

 **Recent Activity**